breatheco-de/content/src/content/lesson/building-apis-with-python-flask.md

 def create_person():
     # POST request
         body = request.get_json() # get the request body content
+        if body is None:

-        if 'first_name' not in body:
+            return "The request body is null", 400 if 'first_name' not in body:
             return 'You need to specify the first_name',400 if 'email' not in body: